rrc-w2025-Cweitkowitz/Hackathon-2/README.md

 ## Project Overview

-[Provide a brief summary of the project, including the theme and objectives.]
+A webpage about the Across the Board cafe

 ## Team Members: